Inspection Reports for

 Findings

-The citations represent findings from the initial certification survey combined with a complaint investigation at the assisted living facility.
+The plan of correction addresses citations resulting from the initial certification survey and complaint investigation at the assisted living facility.

 Viewing